cdpierse/transformers-interpret/README.md

 Getting attributions for different classes is particularly insightful for multiclass problems as it allows you to inspect model predictions for a number of different classes and sanity-check that the model is "looking" at the right things.

-For a detailed explanatioon of this example please checkout this [multiclass classification notebook.](notebooks/multiclass_classification_example.ipynb)
+For a detailed explanation of this example please checkout this [multiclass classification notebook.](notebooks/multiclass_classification_example.ipynb)

 ## Future Development